-By using available technology, taking inspiration from the great designs out there, and committing to learning about the essential principles that make UX work (getting UX training is extremely worthwhile), you can give yourself the best possible chance of keeping your users happy with any websites you have currently and any you may set up in the future.
+By using available technology, taking inspiration from the great designs out there, and committing to learning about the essential principles that make UX work, you can give yourself the best possible chance of keeping your users happy with any websites you have currently and any you may set up in the future.

 Kayleigh Alexandra is a content writer for Micro Start-ups — a site dedicated to giving through growth hacking.
 Visit the blog for your latest dose of start-up, entrepreneur, and charity insights from top experts around the globe.
 Follow us on Twitter @getmicrostarted.